The reasons why you prefer to hand sew leather

 If you have a sewing machine that can comfortably sew thick fabrics, it can sew through most garment-weight leathers.
-But there are some problems to this cozy scenario – for one, the leather you have is most likely too thick for your machine.
+But there are some problems to this cozy scenario – for one, the a lot of leather you get are too thick for your sewing machine.
 It may give you skipped, broken stitches or worse would not even fit under the presser foot of the ordinary home sewing machine, let alone move ahead and sew the leather seams.

 And the next problem is that the normal lockstitch that a sewing machine gives is somewhat weak for joining together leather.
 When you cut a lock stitch in any place, it unravels itself to some distance.
 Whereas, a hand sewing stitch is quite sturdy and will keep your leather together quite securely for quite some time.

 Hand sewing leather is something of a challenge.
 Because of the thickness of leather, it involves a lot more hardwork to sew seam stitches joining leather pieces together.
 This invariably takes a lot of time than it would with simple fabric.
 But leather has an incomparable charm which is why most of us prefer this material over any other material.